 Commonly known as the “big yard”, the island of Andros is the largest and least explored island of the Bahamas.
+It is a paradise for adventurers who want more than just another holiday.

 The sound of the waves lapping the shore and a refreshing tropical breeze flowing through the open door of my beach front cottage.
 The sun peaking slowly over the horizon and the skies turning from dark blue to different tones of pink with yellow rays.
 That´s how I will remember waking up in Andros.
 No alarms or noisy neighbors, just nature welcoming a new day.
 In Andros you won´t hear a single sound of a cruise ship docking or tour organizers trying to sell tours for swimming pigs.
 On the Bahamas’ largest and most isolated island it is just you, nature and one or another vehicle you encounter while driving over the only highway on the island.